bgradin/CF98C/README.md

-BFC
+CF98C
 ===

-Befunge compiler - A compiler for Befunge-98, written in C
+Concurrent Funge-98 Compiler - A compiler for concurrent Funge-98, written in C

-Usage: bfc [source]
+Usage: cf98c [source]

   [source]: A file containing a program written in Befunge-98